igeorge0902/Gateway/dalogin/README.md

 Notes on GlassFish
 ----
 - you will need to replace the jBoss logging jar to the newest version because the Hibernate is dependent on it, but there are GlassFish versions that do not include to correct version.
-You will find this particular jar here in GLASSFISH_HOME/glassfish/modules, and then also insert a new logger at the server console referencing this logger.
+You will find this particular jar here in GLASSFISH_HOME/glassfish/modules, and then also insert a new logger at the server console referencing this logger [NoSuchMethodError](https://medium.com/@mertcal/using-hibernate-5-on-payara-cc242212a5d6#.586d31jq2).
 You may need to restart your computer for the changes to take effect.

 Deploy description:
 ----
 - as for the server part can be deployed as it is, just take care of the web.xml.
 The current configuration shall work without modification.
 - as for WWW platform deploy directly the angular js web app onto TOMCAT or GlassFish to your preferred context (Note: the AngularJS is the preferred and tested, only)
 - as for iOS build the project and you can use the registration/login service in native way or through webview, too.
-The registration is not implemented yet fully, but will work the same way as the login.
+The registration without voucher is not implemented yet fully, but will work the same way as the login, just skip the related parts.

 The project contains the source code of the whole system in the dedicated branches.